 ROB RICE ----- filmmaker

-Rob Rice is a filmmaker and producer from western Massachusetts, based in LA.
+Rob Rice is a filmmaker from western Massachusetts, based in LA.

 He did an MFA at CalArts and, before changing careers, worked as a CRISPR engineer at the Broad Institute of MIT and Harvard.

-His recent work as a producer includes Lucy Kerr’s Family Portrait (Locarno 2023), Tyler Taormina’s forthcoming Christmas Eve in Miller’s Point (starring Michael Cera, Greg Turkington, Francesca Scorsese, and Sawyer Spielberg), and the debut feature from Advik Beni.
-In 2023, he also AD’d Room Temperature, the new feature from Dennis Cooper and Zac Farley.
+His recent work as a producer includes Lucy Kerr’s Family Portrait (Locarno 2023), Tyler Taormina’s Christmas Eve in Miller’s Point (Cannes 2024, starring Michael Cera, Greg Turkington, and Francesca Scorsese), and the debut feature from Advik Beni.
+In 2023, he also AD’d Room Temperature, the new film from Dennis Cooper and Zac Farley.

 ︎ Email